Hannah O'Sullivan

 Hannah Sarah O'Sullivan (born May 11, 1998) is an American amateur golfer.
-She was raised in Chandler, Arizona and went to Hamilton High School.
+She was raised in Chandler, Arizona, and attended Hamilton High School.

 O'Sullivan was a semifinalist at the 2014 U.S. Women's Amateur.

 Her win at the 2015 Gateway Classic makes her the youngest winner in the history of the Symetra Tour.

 She qualified for the 2015 U.S. Women's Open.

 She won the 2015 U.S. Women's Amateur.

 In May 2016, O'Sullivan became the top female golfer in the World Amateur Golf Ranking.

 She played college golf at Duke University.